Large Language Models for Limited Noisy Data: A Gravitational Wave Identification Study: Motivation Prediction

 LLMs with tokenization \citep{2015arXiv150807909S} and self-attention \citep{vaswani2017attention} adopt a fundamentally different mechanism.
 The input time–frequency map $X$ is divided into $N$ non-overlapping patches $\{P_i\}$, each of which is mapped into a vector embedding:

 where $E(\cdot)$ is a learned embedding function.
 Each token $x_i$ therefore summarizes the overall pattern inside patch $P_i$, rather than the value of any single pixel.
 Localized noise bursts typically affect only a few pixels inside a patch and therefore only weakly perturb its embedding, while a coherent waveform leaves correlated structure across multiple patches.
+When a transient spans a longer interval, it can influence many patches, but the embeddings still reflect whether neighboring patches participate in a consistent track or vary irregularly across time and frequency.

 Self-attention then forms global relationships across all tokens.
 For each token $x_i$, a query vector $Q_i$, key vector $K_i$, and value vector $V_i$ are computed \citep{vaswani2017attention}:

 where $W_Q$, $W_K$, and $W_V$ are learned matrices.
 The attention weights are